itsharsh9876/Medicine-Appointment-Tracking-System/README.md

 > **Note**: This is a frontend-only version.
 For full backend functionality (user authentication, database storage), backend integration using technologies like PHP/Node.js with MySQL/MongoDB is required.

-> Add your own screenshots under a `/screenshots` folder.

 ## ✨ Technologies Used

 - HTML5